markodayan/noob-ethereum/README.md

 # What Can I Do?

-Currently, you can:
+- Use either your local full node or Alchemy/Infura for making JSON-RPC queries (and getting sanitised results).

-- Provide your own Infura/Alchemy API key and instantiate a provider to fetch a block by number (or the latest).
+- Seed blocks or transaction receipts (based on certain conditions).
-- Seed blocks into JSON files for later use.
+- Verify Merkle root integrity and compute Merkle proofs.
-- Verify merkle roots for block header or transaction tries.
+- RLP serialisation utilities

 # Getting Started